Sherlock (Clue + Note)

 "Sherlock (Clue + Note)" is a song recorded by South Korean boy band Shinee as the lead single for their fourth extended play, Sherlock.
 It was released on March 19, 2012, through SM Entertainment.
 A mashup of two different tracks, "Sherlock (Clue + Note)" is often considered K-pop's first "hybrid remix".
-It was written and produced by Thomas Troelsen, Rufio Sandilands, Rocky Morris and Thomas Eriksen, with lyrics penned by Jo Yoon-kyung.
+It was composed and arranged by Thomas Troelsen, Rufio Sandilands, Rocky Morris and Thomas Eriksen, with lyrics penned by Jo Yoon-kyung.
 The song was commercially successful, reaching number one on the Gaon Digital Chart.
 A Japanese version was released on May 16, 2012.

-Background and release
+Development and composition

-"Sherlock (Clue + Note)" was Shinee's first Korean single since "Hello" (2010), following a year's absence due to touring and Japanese promotions.
-It was released on March 19, 2012, alongside the rest of the EP.
-Shinee promoted the song for four weeks, beginning with an appearance on March 22 on M Countdown.
-A Japanese version, titled "Sherlock", was released on May 16, 2012, with the song "Keeping Love Again" as a B-side.
-It was later included on Shinee's second Japanese album, Boys Meet U.

-Composition

 "Sherlock (Clue + Note)" is the combination of two separate album tracks spliced together: "Clue" and "Note".
 It is credited as K-pop's first ever "hybrid remix".
+The song was produced by a team of around 30 people in SM's A&R department, who sifted through over 100 songs, taking them apart and putting them together again.
+Each song was divided into parts so they could be combined together, and the same process was followed with the lyrics to create a cohesive track.
+Lee Sung-soo, head of SM's A&R department, described it as "one of the most difficult experiences" but "very rewarding".

 "Clue" forms the "bulk of the instrumentation", and has been described as both new jack swing and hip hop.
 It features "a beat made out of a digitized kettle, little spurts of brass, and the recurring sound of shattered glass".
 In contrast, "Note" is "striding, percussive" and vocal-driven.
 It features most prominently in the "incendiary" chorus, which is carried by explosive harmonies.
 The beginning of the song also incorporates "soaring strings" that later reappeared in Shinee's 2013 song "Spoiler".
 The lyrics contain a Sherlock Holmes theme; the Sherlock character depicted in the song uses the reason of "Clue" and intuition of "Note" to solve a case.

+Release and promotion

+"Sherlock (Clue + Note)" was Shinee's first Korean single since "Hello" (2010), following a year's absence due to touring and Japanese promotions.
+It was released on March 19, 2012, alongside the rest of the EP.
+Shinee promoted the song for four weeks, beginning with an appearance on March 22 on M Countdown.
+A Japanese version, titled "Sherlock", was released on May 16, 2012, with the song "Keeping Love Again" as a B-side.
+It was later included on Shinee's second Japanese album, Boys Meet U.